A Contextual Bandit Bake-off: Algorithms

 \subsection{RegCB}

 We consider online approximations of the two algorithms introduced by~\citet{foster2018practical} based on regression oracles, shown in Algorithm~\ref{alg:regcb}.
-Both algorithms estimate confidence intervals of the loss for each action given the current context~$x_t$, denoted~$[l_t(a), u_t(a)]$ in Algorithm~\ref{alg:regcb}, by considering predictions from a subset of regressors with small squared loss.
+Both algorithms estimate confidence intervals of the loss for each action given the current context~$x_t$, denoted~$[l_t(a), u_t(a)]$ in Algorithm~\ref{alg:regcb}.
 The \emph{optimistic} variant then selects the action with smallest lower bound estimate, similar to LinUCB, while the \emph{elimination} variant explores uniformly on actions that may plausibly be the best.